 Veganuary may be over, but the vegan movement continues to grow.
-Many patients come into the office asking about switching to a vegan diet for health benefits and/or weight loss, and it is important for us clinicians to guide them appropriately.
+Many patients come into the office asking about switching to a vegan diet for health benefits and weight loss, and we clinicians must guide them appropriately.
 First of all, we need to be able to help them understand the difference between a vegan diet vs. a plant-based diet, as often these terms are used interchangeably.

 The vegan diet/lifestyle has also been popularized in the media as being healthier and better for the planet .
 What was once considered an alternative diet/lifestyle has now become mainstream.
 As mentioned, patients are increasingly curious about “going vegan.”
-Even my patients who have not considered veganism before are now more responsive to my recommendations on consuming fewer animal products, especially given the plethora of plant-based “meats” and dairy alternative products available.
+Even my patients who have not considered veganism before are more responsive to my recommendations on consuming fewer animal products, especially given the plethora of available plant-based “meats” and dairy alternatives.

-While now is a good time to ride the wave of getting patients to eat more vegetables and other non-animal products, it is also important to keep in mind that not all vegan products are healthy, i.e., plant-based ultra-processed foods.
-The key to weight loss is still to eat mostly high-fiber, whole or minimally processed, less calorie-dense plant foods in moderation, as opposed to only reducing calories.
+While now is a good time to ride the wave of getting patients to eat more vegetables and other non-animal products, it is also essential to remember that not all vegan products are healthy, i.e., plant-based ultra-processed foods.
+The key to weight loss is still to eat mostly high-fiber, whole or minimally processed, less calorie-dense plant foods in moderation instead of only reducing calories.
 I continue to counsel patients on using the MyPlate method to determine their portion sizes – ½ plate of fruits and vegetables (as many different colors as possible), ¼ plate of plant-based protein (see options below), ¼ plate of complex carbohydrates (such as whole grains) plus or minus 1 cup of fortified soy milk/yogurt .
-Eating a variety of whole, minimally processed plant foods helps patients stay full for longer (from the fiber, protein, and/or unsaturated fat content) and obtain the essential nutrients.
+Eating a variety of whole, minimally processed plant foods helps patients stay full longer (from the fiber, protein, and unsaturated fat content) and obtain the essential nutrients.

 Besides portion sizes and variety of foods, there are also potential nutrient deficiencies to counsel patients on:

-1. Protein – Good alternative sources for non-animal-based protein are legumes (including soy products, beans, lentils, and peas) as well as whole grains, nuts, and seeds .
+1. Protein – Good alternative sources for non-animal-based protein are legumes (including soy products, beans, lentils, and peas) and whole grains, nuts, and seeds .

-Proteins are an important component of building lean body mass as well as other cellular processes in the body .
-They are also essential in weight loss, as adequate intake helps increase fullness, decrease hunger, and preserve muscle mass during weight loss .
-Deficiencies in protein can manifest as muscle loss/weakness, osteoporosis, and skin changes .
-More importantly, many plant sources of protein do not contain all nine of the essential amino acids so many plant protein sources have to be combined in order to be a complete source of protein (i.e., brown rice and beans).
+Proteins are an essential component of building lean body mass as well as other cellular processes in the body .
+They are also crucial in weight loss, as adequate intake helps increase fullness, decrease hunger, and preserve muscle mass during weight loss .
+Protein deficiency can manifest as muscle loss/weakness, osteoporosis, and skin changes .
+More importantly, many plant protein sources do not contain all nine essential amino acids, so many plant protein sources have to be combined to be a complete source of protein (i.e., brown rice and beans).

 Additionally, vegans are particularly at risk of not eating enough of three essential amino acids: lysine, methionine, and tryptophan.
 Make sure to encourage vegan patients to intake a variety of different plant foods as below: